htsuruo/firebase-extensions/trigger-github-issues-from-crashlytics/README.md

 * The name of your repository for creating issues

-* Labels to associate with the issue: The param requires comma (,) separated format.
-Only users with push access can set labels for new issues.
+* Labels to associate with the issue: The param requires camma(,) separated format Only users with push access can set labels for new issues.
 Labels are silently dropped otherwise.

 * The selection of alert type you want to trigger